brimdata/zed/docs/data-model/zed.md

 ## 4. Null Values

-All Zeds type have a null representation.
+All Zed types have a null representation.
 It is up to an implementation to decide how external data structures map into and out of values with nulls.
-Typically, a null value means either the zero value or, in the case of record fields, an optional field whose value is not present, though these semantics are not explicitly defined by the Zed data model.
+Typically, a null value is either the zero value or, in the case of record fields, an optional field whose value is not present, though these semantics are not explicitly defined by the Zed data model.